naturerobots/HSOS-SEP-PlantMap-2022/docs/reference/authentication.md

 ### Edit current user

-Send a PUT request to change information of the current user.
+Send a PUT request to change the information of the current user.
 All fields are optional.

 **Request**:  `PUT /user`